Best Email Marketing Practices to Boost E-Commerce Business in 2019

 The first two things to consider to build your e-commerce business is to pick a good web host and make a good looking store.
-The first can be done by doing a little research and the later can be accomplished with the help of website builders, of which there are plenty on the market.
+The first can be done by doing a little research and the latter can be accomplished with the help of a good website builder.

-So now that you have set up your online store, it is time to reel in customers and make sales.
+So now that you have set up your online store, it’s time to reel in customers and make sales.
 There are a lot of techniques for doing so, but the best one is through email marketing.

 In this post, we will focus on genuine Email Marketing Tactics that could take your ecommerce business to the next level

 By making your emails personal, you establish a connection between your business and the customer.
 Instead of addressing them as simply “Dear Recipient” or “Dear Customer,” try using their first name.

 You can also do the same for the subject line.
 Try to incorporate their name in the subject along with some good keywords like “winner,” “bonus,” or the ultimate weapon – “free.”
 All these changes will undoubtedly improve email opening rates, click-through rates, and conversion rates.

 By series, we mean sending a customer a series of emails dedicated to a particular line of action.
 For example, a new customer signup on your website.
 Start a welcome series of emails starting with a thank you message and make them feel like a part of a huge community.
 Then you can start sending emails about all different types of products you have, and other details about your e-store.

 You can also start a series of emails after a purchase is made.
 Start this off with an email of order confirmation.
 Then inform them about shipping details, request for reviews, discount offers, similar products, and so on.

 3. Use Audience Segmentation